Garrett Trimble ’23 participated in the highly competitive Research Experience for Undergraduate (REU) progra...

 Auditions or Portfolios in the Arts

-Knox scholarships are designed to recognize your achievements, including special talents in the arts.
-You can provide examples of your talents by submitting a portfolio and/or completing an audition.
-Writing portfolios can be submitted electronically along with your application for admission.
-Auditions or portfolio presentations for scholarships in music, theater, theatre design, dance, and visual art can be presented on-campus or submitted electronically.
+Knox scholarships are designed to recognize your achievements, including special talents in the writing, music, theatre, dance, and visual art.
+You can provide examples of your talents by submitting a portfolio and/or completing an audition either on campus or electronically.

 Power of Experience Grants